ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.influxdb/README.md

 * (bluefox) Fix handling of float values in Adapter config and Datapoint config.

 ### 1.3.0 (2016-12-02)
-* (Apollon77) Add messages enableHistory/disableHistory
+* (Apollon77) Added messages enableHistory/disableHistory
-* (Apollon77) add support to log changes only if value differs a minimum value for numbers
+* (Apollon77) Added support to log changes only if value differs a minimum value for numbers

 ### 1.2.1 (2016-11)
 * (Apollon77) small enhancements and fixes